 One of the best ways of managing this type of risk is training employees in public relations.
+If you are on a tight budget, and can't outsource a training company, free guides with helpful media training tips are available.
 It’s also essential to have appropriate apps and tools to monitor your reputation on social media platforms.
 Also, craft a robust digital presence that connects positively with customers.

 3. Regulatory Risks

 These risks refer to threats caused by changes in laws and regulations that hurt business.
 Missing or ignoring such changes can reduce the attractiveness of your business, increase operational costs, or change competition.

 In severe cases, it can lead to criminal proceedings or severe penalties.
 So it’s crucial to stay updated on new rules that indirectly or directly affect your business.

 Hackers are attacking small and international companies everywhere.
 This booming risk area should be a significant point of concern to any business regardless of turnover, industry, or size.
 If your company uses internet connections, you need to take stricter risk management measures.